BISM-Team/TRPG-Website/README.md

 git clone https://github.com/BISM-Team/TRPG-Website
 cd TRPG-Website
 git checkout dev
+npm install
+npx prisma generate
 ```

+Check that `npm run check` does not return more than 5 errors.

 #### Before doing anything: create and publish a branch for your changes: